bintlabs/python-sync-db/merge.md

 Merge
 =====

-The merge operation occurs during the pull synchronization procedure, and it's purpose is to consolidate the changes fetched from the server (a journal of operations performed by other nodes) with the changes performed locally since the last sychronization (last successful push
+The merge subroutine occurs during the pull synchronization procedure, and it's purpose is to consolidate the changes fetched from the server (a journal of operations performed by other nodes) with the changes performed locally since the last sychronization (last successful push